privacy-tech-lab/gpc-web-crawler/README.md

 ![analysis-flow](https://github.com/privacy-tech-lab/gpc-web-crawler/assets/40359590/6261650d-1cc3-4a8e-b6e2-da682e4c1251)

 This script is stored and executed locally.
-The crawler also keeps a log of sites that cause errors.
+The Crawler also keeps a log of sites that cause errors.
 It stores these logs in the `error-logging.json` file and updates this file after each error.

 #### Types of Errors that May Be Logged